Michael Jolley: Grimsby Town

 Later it emerged that Jolley's "expletive-laden rant" to a BBC journalist had contributed to his departure after an off-record conversation had been captured on tape in which Jolley complained about excessively negative coverage of the team and swore multiple times.

 Barrow

-On 23 December 2020, Jolley was announced as the new manager of EFL League Two side Barrow, signing a two and a half year contract.
-Jolley was sacked by Barrow on 21 February 2021 after just seven games in the role, with the club occupying 23rd place in League Two.
+On 23 December 2020, Jolley was announced as the new manager of EFL League Two side Barrow, signing a two-and-a-half-year contract.
+He was sacked by Barrow on 21 February 2021 after just eight games in the role, with the club occupying 23rd place in League Two.
 Chairman, Paul Hornby stated that the board and Jolley had a differing vision on how the team should play which ultimately lead to the decision to remove him as manager.

+Vélez CF

 In January 2023, Jolley was appointed manager of Segunda División RFEF side Vélez until the end of the season.

 Personal life

 Jolley is married to Lizzie since 2013.

 Jolley places an emphasis on football being a part of the community and the role he takes in supporting local schools, events and causes, which made him particularly popular with Grimsby Town fans.
 He auctioned off the Manager of the Month award he received in December 2018 to raise funds for the local Fishermen's Mission.

 Jolley was convicted of having sex with a 15-year-old girl after a night out at a Stirling nightclub with friends in 2009.
 It was established in court that the girl and her friends that accompanied her to the nightclub had lied to Jolley about her true age, telling him that she was 19.
 The court overwhelmingly accepted, and emphasised in judgement, that Jolley would not have had sex with the girl had he not been deceived over her age.
 Following their own investigations both the English Football Association and the Scottish Football Association cleared him to continue working with youngsters.
 In 2018 following complaints to IPSO both the Daily Record and Daily Mail altered their reporting of the incident with MailOnline adding an apology to their article reporting his appointment at Grimsby Town.